StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/IMPORT_TRANSFORM_STRIP.md

 `IMPORT_TRANSFORM` would generate a label `foo.com.com.extra`.
 `IMPORT_TRANSFORM_STRIP(... , '.com')` would generate
 the label `foo.com.extra` instead.

-A CNAME's target would be `foo.com.extra`.
+In the case of a CNAME, if the target is `foo.com.`, the new target would be `foo.com.extra`.